blastcloud/guzzler-docs/docs/extending/readme.md

 #### Registering Macros Globally

-You can ensure your filters are available throughout all your tests by adding the Guzzler PHPUnit extension to your `phpunit.xml` file.
+You can ensure your macros are available throughout all your tests by adding the Guzzler PHPUnit extension to your `phpunit.xml` file.

 ```xml
 <phpunit>